 - Rural Housing Services (RHS)/United States Department of Agriculture (USDA)

+Since lenders treat modular homes the same as site-built homes, homebuyers can often easily receive financing.
 The process of financing a manufactured home is different than for site-built homes.
 Two different types of loans are available for the purchase of a manufactured home:

 - The borrower owns both the manufactured home and the land it’s on.